felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 new tools and processes required to become a productive teammate.
 New concepts and important details eluded me.
 To summarize, I was failing, and hard.
-If I didn't manage to course-correct within two months, I could kiss my job goodbye.
+If I didn't manage to course-correct within two months, I could kiss my new job goodbye.

 This is what put me into **survival mode**, where the hopelessness of the situation was such that it finally made me open to learning.